 Income and Deductions – Most households must pass a gross income limit less than or equal to 200% of the Federal Poverty Level (FPL).
 Households with a member disqualified for breaking Food Relief Program rules, felony drug trafficking, running away from a felony warrant, or not participating in a work program must have gross income less than or equal to 130% of the FPL.

 Residency - Individuals must live in the state of Florida.

 Citizenship - Individuals must be a U.S. citizen, USA Permanent Resident status, or have a qualified non-citizen status.

 Child Support Cooperation - Certain individuals must cooperate with the state's child support enforcement agency to prove a child's legal relationship to their parent and to get the court to order child support payments.

 Change Reporting - Households must report when the total monthly gross income increases, household number increases or decreases, or someone in the household becomes ineligible.

-People who are convicted of drug trafficking, who are running away from a felony warrant, who are involved in any illegal activities, who break Food Assistance Program rules on purpose, and who are noncitizens without a qualified status.
+People who are convicted of drug trafficking, who are running away from a felony warrant, who are involved in any illegal activities, who break Food Relief Program rules on purpose, and who are non-citizens without a qualified status.

-To apply for our Food Assistance Program, you must fill out our Food Assistance Program Application.
+To apply for our Food Relief Program, you must fill out our Food Relief Program Application.
 Click here to download the application.

 Once completed e-mail the application to firstname.lastname@example.org along with a copy of all household's government issued ID (e.g. Driver's license, FL Identification ID, passport, etc).

-Please feel free to contact us if you have any questions regarding the application and the program.
+Please feel free to contact us at (844) 737-4288 if you have any questions regarding the application and the program.